google/go-github/CONTRIBUTING.md

 tasks:

 - `script/fmt.sh` formats all Go code in the repository.
-- `script/generate.sh` runs code generators and `go mod tidy` on all modules.
-With `--check` it checks that the generated files are current.
+- `script/generate.sh` runs code generators and `go mod tidy` on all modules, and keeps the `structfield` linter exceptions in `.golangci.yml` up to date.
+With `--check` it verifies all three without writing anything.
-- `script/lint.sh` runs linters, checks request body fields against the OpenAPI schemas, and checks generated files are current.
+- `script/lint.sh` runs linters, checks request body fields against the OpenAPI schemas, and checks generated files and linter exceptions are current.
 - `script/metadata.sh` runs `tools/metadata`.
 See the [Metadata](#metadata) section for more information.
 - `script/check-schema-fields.sh` runs `tools/schemafields`.
 See the [tools/schemafields](#toolsschemafields) section for more information.
+- `script/run-check-structfield-settings.sh` reports the `structfield` linter exceptions in `.golangci.yml` that are no longer needed or are listed twice, and fails if there are any; with `-fix` it removes them instead.
 - `script/test.sh` runs tests on all modules.

 ## Maintainer's Guide